Deborah is a writer, healer, and teacher. Her goal is to help people live their best lives every day by sharing her joy and love of life.

-I am a daughter.
-And I am the mother of daughters.
+I am a daughter, and I am the mother of daughters.
 Growing up, I felt constantly critical of my mother and the job she did raising us.
-She was too strict.
-She was too disconnected.
-She was too much in my business.
-She was too distant.
+She was too strict, disconnected, and distant.
+Not to mention always in my business.
 She was never the mother I wanted her to be.
-It didn't matter what she did or didn't do, she couldn't win in the eyes of her teenage daughter.
+It didn't matter what she did or didn't do, she couldn't win in her eyes.

 I couldn't wait to grow up and do everything right.
 I'd show her and everyone else just how things should be done.

 Then, I had children of my own.
 I didn't have just one or two, no, I took motherhood to a whole new level.
-I have eight children.
-Five daughters.
+I have eight children and five daughters.
 It took a while, but by the time my oldest reached her teen years, I tearfully called my mom and apologized for everything.
-I realized then how hard it is to be a mom.
+I then realized how hard it is to be a mom.

 To My Mom

 I'd like to start by saying I am so sorry.
 I am sorry for all the times I was embarrassed by you.
-I remember you telling me about when you were embarrassed of your mom, because she didn't shave behind her knees.
+I remember you telling me about how you were embarrassed when your mom didn't shave behind her knees.
 I rolled my eyes when you told me that, thinking it would be the least of my problems.

 I secretly thought you were beautiful.
-I remember looking at you, hoping that I could have your beautiful legs, your engaging smile, your fun laugh.
+I remember looking at you, hoping that I could have your beautiful legs, your engaging smile, and your fun laugh.
 There were times when I thought you looked like a movie star.
-Breathtaking beauty surrounded your aura, and I could see men enthralled by you.
-Not only were your suitors captivated, but so too, I. I hoped beyond hope that I could grow up beautiful and sophisticated like you.
+Breathtaking beauty surrounded your aura and I could see men enthralled by you.
+Not only were your suitors captivated, but so too was I. I hoped that I could grow up beautiful and sophisticated like you.

 I would never admit it out loud then, but I proudly say it now.
 I admire you.
 I didn't only envy your beauty, but also your strength.
 You are one of the strongest women I've ever known.
-You are brave.
-You are brilliant.
-And, you never give up.
-You didn't give up on yourself, and you didn't give up on me.
+You are brave, brilliant, and you never give up.
+You didn't give up on yourself and you didn't give up on me.